CharlotteTusset/omdb-app/README.md

 npm run lint
 ```

-### Copy .env.example to .env and add your OMDB API
+### Copy .env.example to .env and add your TMDB API
 ```
 VUE_APP_TMDB_API_KEY=your_api
 ```